Solsynth/HyperNet.Nexus/README.md

 At the same time, the allocated database will be added into the watchtower for auto maintenance (auto remove the soft-deleted records, backup and more).

+Currently, the database is only support postgres, there is no plan for supporting other databases.

 ### Authorization

 All the request forwarded by the Nexus will handle the authorization automatically.